-IMPORTANT: The Restore Backup taken from NetVault Backup Client field on the Configure dialog box must contain the network name that resolves to the virtual IP of the failover cluster; otherwise, restores fail.
+i IMPORTANT: The Restore Backup taken from NetVault Backup Client field on the Configure dialog box must contain the name of the NetVault Backup Virtual Client that performed the backup; otherwise, restores fail.
 For more information on using the Configure dialog box, see Configuring the plug-in.